ortizjeison/code_challenge_source/README.md

 ## Feature 1: Named Entity Extraction

-For this project, spaCy was chosen due to its speed, efficiency, and cost-effectiveness.
-It provides structured entity extraction for persons, organizations, and locations, making it ideal for large-scale news processing.
+For this project, spaCy was chosen due to its speed, efficiency, and cost-effectiveness in extracting persons, organizations, and locations from news articles.

+I'm using en_core_web_md because it balances size and performance, making it suitable for large-scale processing.
+However, for higher precision, en_core_web_trf (a transformer-based model) could be used, though it requires more computational resources.

-While LLMs offer better contextual understanding, they are slower and more expensive.
-Since budget and scalability are key factors, spaCy is the best fit, balancing performance and precision for this task.
+While LLMs provide better contextual understanding, they are slower and more expensive, making spaCy the best choice for this project.